Check out some of the best shots from practice leading up to the Rams' matchup against the Washington Redskins.

 And though Donald has only participated in two practices this season, he has already made an impression on field.

-"Aaron is Aaron, still dominant in practice," running back Todd Gurley II said.
+"Aaron is Aaron, still dominant in practice," running back Todd Gurley said.
 "Still doing what he does best — dominating. … He's an incredible player, so his quickness, his speed, you can't coach or teach that."